Software & Tools

 Best for: Estheticians who want simple scheduling and payments without extra features.

 Limitations: No real website (just a booking page).
 No SEO.
 No Skin SOAP notes.
-No treatment program support.
+No treatment plan support.
 Analytics and marketing require upgrades.

 Compare SpaSphere vs GlossGenius →